AbrSergey/Easy-Posting/readme.md

 Therefore i want to seek people that find some excitement in this project, and want to join me on developing it even more.
 I would love to collaborate with people that i can learn from, and maybe create a little group where the main goal is to develop our skills while having fun and experimenting with new things.
 If enough people are interested, then maybe i can create a Slack/Discord group 🤓👨‍💻

-# Project description ℹ️

-The projects main task is to create a tool that simplifies the process of creating static posts without the need of a server.
-By passing in a html template and a text document with a syntax that the tool understands, will the result be an automatically generated index.html.
-The file will be put into a parent folder with the name of the post, which will again be inserted into a generic "posts"-folder.
-This structure design is created to fit GitHub pages.

 ## What have i done so far: ✅